-Once the Clock Time has exceeded the Start Time, click on the "Read Settings" button, followed by the "Update" button, to refresh the Configuration page.
+Once the Clock Time has reached or exceeded the Start Time, click on the "Read Settings" button, followed by the "Update" button, to refresh the Configuration page, see Figure 4.14.

 Section C will have a new message Flash Recording On, and Section I will still show the current Recording Settings.